 We are conducting an important three-year project funded by Status of Women Canada addressing the issue of rape culture.
 Our project focuses on partnerships with colleges/CEGEPs to develop policy solutions, pedagogical strategies and knowledge mobilization approaches that respond to this problem.
-We believe that college campuses are an important point of engagement addressing rape culture as it is the bridge between high school and university and adult life.
+We believe that college campuses are an important point of engagement in addressing rape culture as it is the bridge between high school, university, and adult life.

 - Disclosure Dilemma - which explore the complexities of telling others about an incident in a classroom setting

 - Man Down - which explores toxic masculinity among male students

 This year we are developing a forum theatre script which explores the intersection of rape culture and disability(ies).

 What is/are disability(ies)?